zimmertr/Scripts/README.md

 This script was written while I was recovering thousands of photos from a Macbook that my friend accidently deleted.
 TestDisk returned hundreds of thousands of files and I found the results too daunting to parse through manually.
 Thumbnails and scaled images were included in the results so I wrote this script to sort everything into different folders depending on an images resolution and/or size for easier recovery.

+## prepare-template.sh

+VMware VCSA has a concept known as templates.
+Which are preconfigured VMs that you can spawn future VMs from to reduce operations times.
+This was mostly a manual and one-off alternative to modern infrastructure as code platforms like Chef.
+This script will automatically prepare a virtual machine to become a Vmware template by applying some "pre-template" best practices I've established.

 ## sysinfo.sh

 Queries MacOS for some system information.
 Example output: